squirrels-analytics/squirrels-analytics.github.io/docs/references/cli/init.md

 # sqrl init

 The `sqrl init` command is used to set up a new Squirrels project, or add files to an existing one.
 When used, it will populate the current directory with a barebones version of a Squirrels project, where the files added depend on the user's preference.
 By default, the files created will not overwrite files that already exist.
-This behaviour can be changed by using the `--overwrite` option.
+This behaviour can be changed by using the `--overwrite` or `-o` option.

 After executing the command, the user would be able to specify which files should be initialized by answering the following prompts: